-Florida’s Myakka State Park, accessed via an easy drive from Sarasota, is truly a nature lover’s paradise.
+Florida’s Myakka River State Park, accessed via an easy drive from Sarasota, is truly a nature lover’s paradise.
 With twelve of its 68 miles protected in the park, the wild and scenic Myakka River attracts a huge number of birds and animals.

 To experience Myakka State Park, you can do any number of activities ranging from leisurely drives along a scenic seven mile road to the full multi-day backcountry hiking experience.